Speak to a local memory care advisor 24/7: (888) 595-9951

 Erickson's Heritage House

-When searching for Alzheimer’s units in North East, Pennsylvania, you will come across Erickson's Heritage House as a wonderful and luxury dementia and memory care option that is located at 30 East Street in 16428 zip code.
-It provides a total capacity of 36 Alzheimer’s and memory care units.
-Erickson's Heritage House includes services that include wandering prevention system, certified dementia care staff and color-coded rooms to assist with memory.
+When trying to locate Alzheimer’s units in North East, Pennsylvania, you will come across Erickson's Heritage House as a wonderful and upscale dementia and memory care option that is situated at 30 East Street in 16428 zip code.
+It provides a total capacity of 36 memory care units.
+Erickson's Heritage House includes services like access to geriatric physician, pet therapy and mental games.
 Its license # is 442240.
-Erickson's Heritage House provides memory care services not just to seniors in North East, but also to Erie county older adults.
+Erickson's Heritage House provides dementia care services not just to seniors in North East, but also to Erie county older adults.

 Colonial Terrace Home For Senior Citizens